-The immediate steps that you take after an accident can have a direct impact on whether your claim is successful and the amount of compensation you ultimately receive.
-There are several things you should do at the scene of a car accident to protect your safety and right to compensation.
-You will want to report the accident, seek medical attention, and preserve evidence in your claim.
-As soon as the accident occurs, you will want to:
+The immediate steps that you take after an accident can have a huge impact on whether your car insurance claim is successful with your or the at-fault party’s insurance company and the amount of compensation you ultimately receive.
+There are several things you should do at the scene of a car accident in Chicago and throughout Illinois to protect your safety and your right to compensation.

 Illinois law requires you to pull over after an accident occurs.
-The Illinois Rules of the Road book published by the Illinois Secretary of State explains that if you leave the scene of a crash, you may be subject to criminal charges.
-If the accident results in personal injury or death, the Secretary of State’s office will revoke your driver’s license.
-If you leave the scene of a crash that involves property damage of more than $1,000, your license can be suspended.
+The Illinois Rules of the Road guide published by the Illinois Secretary of State states that if you leave the scene of a crash, you may be subject to fines and criminal charges.

 Signal the Accident

-Next, check if anyone at the site of the car accident was injured, including:
+Next, assess whether anyone at the scene of the car accident has sustained injuries and requires immediate medical attention, including:

 - Your passengers